-The first group exercise you will take part in is a social ‘ice-breaking’ weekend.
-This will enable you to get to know your fellow students as well as key members of staff and supervisors, and provide an opportunity to attend a series of short workshops on our main research themes.
+The first activity you will take part in is a social ‘ice-breaking’ weekend.
+This will enable you to get to know your fellow students as well as key members of staff and supervisors.

-The aim of the first year training programme is to furnish all students with expertise in the underpinning theory and engineering approaches needed in their research.
+The aim of the first-year training programme is to furnish all students with expertise in the underpinning theory and engineering approaches needed in their research.
 With access to state-of-the art laboratories and a unique cohort-style approach to learning, you will be immersed in an environment that supports a research focus from the very beginning.
+The programme is flexible for students with a strong background in related topics.

 The following is a summary of the core elements that make up Year 1: